 For any businessman it is important to know all the costs associated with the production, so that decisions regarding further employment of production or termination of employment can be taken.
 When dealing with the factors of production, productivity turns out to be one of the most decisive factors of input and this is where the marginal productivity theory of distribution comes in.
-The general equation that is kept in mind is that the businessmen will keep increasing the factors of production.
-In this unit, you will learn about the marginal productivity theory of distribution.
+The general equation that is kept in mind is that the businessmen will keep increasing the factors of production up until the marginal productivity equals the marginal cost of production.
+In thisunit, youwilllearnaboutthemarginalproductivitytheory of distribution.

-- Discuss the concept of marginal productivity of distribution - Explain the demand for firm's factor - Describe factor price determination in perfect market
+- Discuss the concept of marginal productivity of distribution - Explainthedemandforfirm'sfactor - Describe factor pricedetermination in perfect market